cpatsonakis/js-mutual-auth-ecies/README.md

 As a starting point, we begin by stressing the importance of **using different keys for encryption and KMAC computation**.
 We have witnessed several cases where readily available implementations on the web employ the same key for both of these processes.
 We stress, in short, that use of a single key `k` may allow an attacker to modify the ciphertext `ct` -mind you, without even having knowledge of the plaintext- to `ct'`, such that the KMAC will still be valid at the receiver's end.
 This does not apply to all symmetric cipher suites, however, it is considered best practice among the cryptographic community to use separate keys, or even more generally speaking, that implementers should **not** use a key (or key pair) for multiple purposes.

-Overall, and as was hinted in the previous section, the code base provided here employs keys for several distinct functionalities, i.e., symmetric encryption, KMACs, key agreement and digital signatures.
-Hence, it is relevant for, e.g., developers that wish to use the code base provided here, to briefly discuss the topic of how all these different keys are (expected to be) encoded, i.e., their format.
-Since the default implementations of the cryptographic algorithms employ NodeJS's `crypto` module in the background, the points discussed below will be based on this fact.
-Symmetric and KMAC keys are expected to be encoded as Buffer types.
-For KA, and since it is based on ECDH, keys are expected to comply to the format that is output by the `ECDH` class which, in short, are of type Buffer and **do not comply** to standardized key encodings, e.g., DER.
-Regarding EC key pairs for computing and verifying digital signatures, we suggest the use of the `KeyObject` type.
-An alternative is to use PEM encoded key strings.
+Overall, and as was hinted in the previous section, the code bases provided here employ keys for several distinct functionalities, e.g., key agreement and digital signatures.
+Hence, it is relevant for, e.g., developers, to briefly discuss the types (in programming language terms) of these keys, as well as, their serialization format when they are transmitted over the wire.
+The default implementations of the cryptographic algorithms employ NodeJS's `crypto` module in the background, thus, the points discussed below will be based on this fact.
+Key agreement keys that are input to, or output from, various functions are expected to comply to the format that is output by the `ECDH` class which, in short, are of type `Buffer` and, in the interest of clarity, we stress that they **do not comply** to any standardized key encoding, e.g., DER.
+ECDH public keys are serialized as `base64` encoded strings.
+Regarding EC key pairs for computing and verifying digital signatures, the crypto defaults expect `KeyObject` types.
+Public EC signature verification keys are serialized by, first, exporting them (via `KeyObject.export()`) in DER format and, subsequently, encoding them as `base64` encoded strings.
+Lastly, we do not discuss symmetric and KMAC keys here as these are handled internally in the ECIES encryption and decryption functions and are, thus, not directly exposed to developers.

 We conclude this section by stressing that we have noticed a tremendous inconsistency in regards to how keys are handled and formatted by NodeJS's `crypto` module.
 For the interested reader, we have documented our (unfortunate) experiences with this module in the [NotesJSCrypto.md](NotesJSCrypto.md) file.